PlayForm/WebSite/Source/Content/en/privacy-policy.md

 Tracking technologies are used such as beacons, tags and scripts to collect and track information and to improve and analyze our Service.

-Playform’s websites and online services may use “cookies.”
+PlayForm’s websites and online services may use “cookies.”
 Cookies enable you to use shopping carts and to personalize your experience on our sites, tell us which parts of our websites people have visited, help us measure the effectiveness of ads and web searches, and give us insights into user behavior